StinkyLizard/UpdateToLinuxMint20/README.md

 on both scripts run with
-chmod +x UpdateToLinuxMint20.sh
+sudo chmod +x UpdateToLinuxMint20.sh and ./UpdateToLinuxMint20.sh to execute
-./UpdateToLinuxMint20.sh
-The second script is UpdateToLinuxMint20PART2.sh o clear up dpkg errors if you had any with apt-get chmod +x UpdateToLinuxMint20PART2.sh ./UpdateToLinuxMint20PART2.sh
+The second script is dedicated clear up dpkg errors if you had any with apt-get. sudo chmod +x UpdatetoLinxuMint20PART2.sh then to execute ./UpdateToLinuxMint20PART2.sh